FredericaBernkastel/r/readme.md

-Monitor new Reddit posts, and notify via email.
+Monitor Reddit posts in real time, and notify via email.

 #### Example usage:
 - Display all new posts in console: